Toolshare Mobile App

 I found that Mooch, TradeMade, Lend Me It were the top three competitors with Lend Me It being top competitor because they provided all the features.

-I saw an opportunity to provide additional features, such as tutorials and photo sharing with the community - creating a sense of accomplishment and motivating others.
+I saw an opportunity to provide additional features, a sense of accomplishment and motivation with tutorials and photo sharing within the community.

 Research